Napa History | How to Connect in Downtown Napa

 Adapting History

-However, the Wine train uses the over-150-year-old rail corridor which is part of Napa history.
-In fact, the Napa Valley Railroad was built in the 1860’s and it was seen as a way to bypass Napa.
-Locals opposed the construction of the railroad but it soon became obvious that people used it to visit Napa not bypass.
+However, the Wine train uses the over-150-year-old rail corridor, which is part of Napa history.
+In fact, the Napa Valley Railroad was built in the 1860s, and it was seen as a way to bypass Napa.

 When traveling to Downtown Napa, you more than just wine tastings and the beauty of Napa when you learn Napa history throughout your stay.
 Things to do In Napa | Napa Travel Tips | Luxury Travel #napa #travel